A quick dive into history

 Among these diagrams was a set of 'working instructions' for the Paxman Ricardo 6RXS type diesel engine, which I learn powered all U and V-Class (the latter an evolution of the former) submarines.
 These were relatively small boats, a little under 60 metres in length and with a crew of 30 or so men – though they were advanced for their time.

 The 6RXS was an 83.6-litre, six-cylinder engine producing 400bhp at 825rpm, with each U/V sub getting two, a mirrored pair that allowed each to be controlled from the centre of the engine room.
 The engine itself was the work of Paxman, a famed Colchester firm now owned by MAN.
-The Ricardo name was added as 6RXS's head featured Harry Ricardo's 'Comet' swirl chamber, in which the fuel-air mixture pre-ignites before entering the main combustion chamber.
+The Ricardo name was added as the 6RXS's head featured Harry Ricardo's 'Comet' swirl chamber, in which the fuel-air mixture pre-ignites before entering the main combustion chamber.
 The Comet was one of Ricardo's more significant inventions, giving diesel engines lower injection pressures and quieter running – the latter no doubt a desirable characteristic in a submarine.

 I've got a bit of a soft spot for Ricardo, as four years ago I visited the company's south-coast headquarters for a magazine assignment, learning as much about the firm that builds McLaren's engines as one can in a couple of days and without security clearance.
 Being able to immediately call to mind one of the elements of an engine my grandfather worked on gave a tenuous but pleasing connection to a man whom, despite surviving the War, I never got to meet.